RandoSigma/AudiusPlaylister/README.md

 Audius is a Web3 block-chain based application model that can replace Web2 music sources like Spotify, Youtube, Amazon, Soundcloud and others.
 There is no "advertising revenue" system.
 The model is built upon a Blockchain and service participants are paid by staking Audio tokens to "feed the transaction staking system".

-The Audius Playlister project will start with this basic embeddable minimal code streamer.
+The Audius Playlister project will start with this basic embed-able minimal code streamer.
 If you're interested in where this is going, read on.
 This is a purely open-source project which only leverages existing ECMAScript compatible JavaScript built-into common web-browser technology as of this writing.
 Use it as an example or copy/cut/paste/edit it into your own web-sites if you wish.

 ## WHAT IS THIS?

 A responsibly coded JavaScript-based HTML5/CSS3 web-enabled player for streaming your Audius Playlists directly to your web users.
 No libraries required.
 It leverages clean reliance on the built-in web browser capabilities.
 It's been tested on the latest (as of this writing) versions of the popular web browsers: Chrome, Chromium, Firefox, Brave.
 Safari has issues with the same code but can play one track at a time.
-The back-bone of this code works upon WebAudio technology supported by standard browsers.
+The back-bone of this code works upon Web Audio technology supported by standard browsers.
 Audius is a decentralized music streaming platform.

 Browser adoption chart here: [Can I Use Web Audio API] (https://caniuse.com/audio-api)